-This works if Siri is enabled in Settings/General/Theory
+This works if Siri is enabled in Settings/General/Siri

-Summon Siri with a long press
+Summon Siri with a Long Press

-- Hold the button while you speak, release when you're done - Or hold until you hear the Siri beep, release, then speak.
+- Hold the button while you speak, release when you're done.
+This is quicker and also lets you take your time with a query - Or hold until you hear the Siri beep, release, then speak.
 Siri will sense when you're done - or press the button again when you're done